George Henry Pritchard

 George Henry Pritchard (10 February 1861 – 7 July 1930) was a dual code footballer, who captained Queensland in Australian rules football and rugby union, one of just seven players to represent the Queensland in both codes.
 Pritchard served as captain for both Queensland and the Brisbane Football Club.

 Early life

 Pritchard was born in Albury, New South Wales moving with his parents to Brisbane age of 3 where his father became a trustee at Brisbane Grammar School the school at which George would attend.

 Sport

 Known by the name of Harry, Pritchard joined the Brisbane Football Club in 1876, becoming the club's captain in 1881.
 He was consistently named the most prodigious kick in the colony.
-He represented Queensland in New South Wales in 1882, captaining the side.
+He represented Queensland in New South Wales in 1884, captaining the side.
 He also served as the club's vice-president.
-He continued as an Australian rules footballer until his retirement from the game in 1884 before switching to rugby when that sport became more popular, joining the rugby team on tour to New South Wales captaining the side in 1884.
+He announced his shock retirement from the game switching to rugby and joining the rugby team being announced as captain of the 1884 tour to New South Wales.
+His defection to rugby was one of the turning points for the popularity of the code in the colony.